-A bullroarer is an oval-shaped musical tool with a small hole in it through which a piece of string can be threaded.
-A bullroarer has most likely been used in shamanism to perform ritual ceremonies, a musical instrument and, as a communication tool over great distances.
+A bullroarer is an oval-shaped musical tool with a small hole in it, in which a piece of string can be threaded.
+A bullroarer has most likely been used in shamanism to perform ritual ceremonies, as a musical instrument, and as a communication tool over great distances.
 The sound can travel many kilometers on a quiet night, and possibly even farther when used on hills or in a valley surrounded by mountains.

 Many cultures around the world have used a bullroarer, and it is therefore not associated with any specific group of people.
 It has been used since the Stone Age (12.500 BCE – 4.000 BCE), but it fell out of use in Northern Europe at the end of the Viking Age.